Capital Preservation Strategies for Australian Retirees

 Evidence from Market History

 Data across market cycles shows that funds which limit drawdowns achieve stronger compounding over time.
-Morningstar’s analysis of Australian equity funds between 2008 and 2023 found that top performers in downside protection delivered an average of 2.3 percent higher annualised returns than peers with larger drawdowns.
+Morningstar's analysis of Australian equity funds between 2008 and 2023 found that top performers in downside protection delivered an average of 2.3% higher annualised returns than peers with larger drawdowns.

-A similar pattern appears in index performance.
-The S&P/ASX 200 required nearly five years to recover from the 2008 downturn, while diversified portfolios with better risk control recovered in less than three.
-Lower drawdowns create shorter recovery times and stronger cumulative returns.
+The S&P/ASX 200 required nearly five years to recover from the 2008 downturn, while diversified portfolios with stronger risk controls recovered in less than three years.
+Lower drawdowns create shorter recovery periods and stronger cumulative returns.
+That pattern holds across cycles regardless of the prevailing interest rate environment.

 Managing Risk and Opportunity